When Someone Lets Themselves Be Affected and Then Chooses Not to Live There

 Both are real.
 They simply reflect different choices about where someone is willing to walk.

-What this shifted in my practice
+What this moved in my practice

 Letting go of the expectation of shared integration has clarified a great deal.